julelang/manual/src/debugging/backend-compiler-tools/lldb-and-gdb.md

 # LLDB and GDB

-LLDB and GDB can be considered as the best debugging tools for C++ backend.
-LLDB for LLVM compilers like Clang, GDB for GCC have a pretty close experience and can help you debug many problems.
+LLDB and GDB can be considered the best debugging tools for the C++ backend.
+LLDB for LLVM compilers like Clang, and GDB for GCC have a pretty close experience and can help you debug many problems.

 Since Jule catches some errors at runtime, you may not be able to fully benefit from these tools.
 Because Jule panics are not caught by these tools.
 By disabling Jule's safety, you need to allow errors to occur that these tools can catch.

-To disable Jule's safety you do not need to edit the IR manually.
-You can pass `--disable-safety` option to compiler.
+To disable Jule's safety, you do not need to edit the IR manually.
+You can pass the `--disable-safety` option to the compiler.
 But if you want to edit IR manually, add `#define __JULE_DISABLE__SAFETY` at the beginning of the IR code, Jule will not perform safety checks.

 ## Compilation

 If you want to have an efficient debugging experience in these tools, disabling the optimizations of your backend compiler is a good choice.
 If you know that the problem is caused by optimizations and you are not trying to understand it, turning on optimizations may make your job difficult.
-However, to request debug information for Clang or GCC, compile with `-g` option.
+However, to request debug information for Clang or GCC, compile with the `-g` option.

 ## Basic Debugging